NoiRC256/NekoLib/Readme.md

 # Overview

-NekoLib is a collection of useful utilities for gameplay programming.
+NekoLib provides some useful features you might see in game frameworks.

 ### Key Features

-- Pick and choose which features to use.
+- Easy integration - pick and choose the features you want to use
-- Strong separation of editor and runtime code
 - Does not rely on any 3rd party assets

 #### Core